brianwisti/rgb-brain-hugo/site/content/post/2020/02/python-invoke.md

 </aside>

-I could use the *inbox/Pyinvoke* tool created by [Jeff Forcier](http://bitprophet.org/) for this unified approach.
+I could use the *Pyinvoke* tool created by [Jeff Forcier](http://bitprophet.org/) for this unified approach.

 Invoke gives you a task runner and support library for managing those tasks.
 It works a bit like Make, except that you define tasks with Python.
 Decorate some functions in a `tasks.py` file and you’re ready to go!